 Fit the 6×6 plates to the sides of the garden pavilion.
 Align the edges with attention and make sure the corners are square.
 Drill pilot holes through the plates and insert 5 1/2″ screws into the top of the posts.

 Fit the rest of the plates to the top of the pavilion.
 Check if the corners are square and align the edges flush.
 Drill pilot holes and insert 8″ screws.

 Next, you need to build the top side frame, so you can frame the lean to roof.
 You can adjust the size of the supports to determine the slope of the roof.
-Use post to beam connectors to secure the posts into place.
+Use L-brackets to lock the supports to the top plate.
+Use post to beam connectors to secure the posts to the ridge beam.
 Make sure the corners are square.

 Make angle cuts to to both ends of the 6×6 braces.

 Fit the braces to the pavilion, as shown in the diagram.
 Drill pilot holes and insert 5 1/2″ screws to lock them into place.